-We wanted to give you an average figure of how much it may cost you to insure your Dachshund, so we ran a number of quotes from a selection of reliable pet insurance companies.
-Our results estimated that, on average, you could insure your Dachshund with a lifetime insurance policy for £14.13 a month, or an annual payment of £164.98.
+We ran a number of quotes through our partners Confused.com, to give you an indication of costs.
+Our results estimated that, on average, you could insure your Dachshund with a lifetime insurance policy for £43 a month, or an annual payment of £515.
 To run these quotes, we used the following pet information:

 Before deciding on an insurance policy, it is essential to be aware of the common illnesses associated with your dog’s breed.
-For your Dachshund, there are a number of ailments that are likely to reoccur as your dog ages.
-It’s a good idea to take these health conditions into consideration when selecting your insurance policy in order to ensure that should your Dachshund develop any, they are covered.
+For your dachshund, there are a number of ailments that might affect your dog as it ages.
+It’s a good idea to take these health conditions into consideration when selecting your insurance policy.

-It’s also useful to be aware of the average cost of treatments for common illnesses associated with Dachshunds.
-This information will help you in making your decision on a policy, as well as ensure that your financial limit is the right one for your Dachshund’s health requirements.
+It’s also useful to be aware of the average cost of treatment for common illnesses associated with dachshunds.
+This information will help you in deciding which type of pet insurance policy to take out, as well as ensure that your policy limit is the right one for your dachshund’s health requirements.

-Below is a list of the average treatment costs for common illnesses:
+Below is a list of the average treatment costs for common dachshund illnesses:

 |Health Problem||Average treatment cost|